UKCloud/documentation/articles/managed-services/man-how-add-remove-device.md

 toc_mdlink: man-how-add-remove-devices.md
 ---

-# How to add and remove devices
+# How to add devices to and remove devices from Managed IT Operations

 ## Overview